stakahama/sie-eng270-projectexample/README.md

 ```

 ## Instructions

+To reproduce results in the report, two steps should be followed:

+1. Build (compile) the shared library.
+2. Run the program.

 To compile the C code, run the following line in the terminal from the project root directory (location of this README.md file):
 ```{sh}